Dallas Prenuptial Agreement Lawyer

 - Easing tension during the divorce – It is not secret that divorce proceedings can be some of the most contentious and fiercely contested legal proceedings.
 That is because when you spend so much time with someone, and the relationship breaks down often people will fight over material and property they don’t really care about, but are merely trying to injure the other person.
 A prenuptial agreement can spell out exactly what property is to be given to who.

 - Protect business interests and companies – Some couples get married and decide to open a business together, some of the most successful businesses have started that way.
 However, if the marriage begins to break down often the business will suffer because this would be considered community property subject to division.
 However, if you come into a marriage with a thriving business and then subsequently get divorced, a judge may declare that a substantial amount of the businesses assets are subject to division, therefore a prenuptial agreement can be a means of protecting your business interests

 Prenuptial agreements can also protect rental properties, income, stocks, 401k’s mutual funds, as well as family heirlooms and other property in Dallas in the event of a divorce.
 However, prenuptial agreements are not only used in the event of a divorce but are also used in the event that one spouse dies, and protects community property from being disbursed to the departed spouse’s family or children from another marriage.

 Have Questions and Are Seeking a Qualified Dallas, Texas Prenuptial Agreement Lawyer?

-To set up a free legal consultation about drafting, enforcing, or modifying a prenuptial agreement, call the Queenan Law Firm at (817) 476-1797.
+To set up a legal consultation about drafting, enforcing, or modifying a prenuptial agreement, call the Queenan Law Firm at (817) 476-1797.
 With more than 20 years of legal experience successfully representing clients throughout Texas, our Dallas prenuptial agreement attorneys are always eager to put our knowledge and skill to work for you.